jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    If :n:`@num` is specified, the command undoes :n:`@num` vernacular commands.

-   Back will not reopen a closed proof, but instead will go to the state just before that proof.
+   :cmd:`Back` will not reopen a closed proof, but instead will go to the state just before that proof.

    .. exn:: Invalid backtrack.